chersiakingdom/chersiakingdom/README.md

 ### 😊 I AM
-3rd-year of Industrial management Engineering at **Kyung Hee University** interested in big data analysis, artificial intelligence in medicine (DA, DI)
+3rd-year of Industrial management Engineering at **Kyung Hee University**

+interested in big data analysis, artificial intelligence in medicine (DA, DI)

-an undergraduate research student in AIMS lab (Laboratory for Artificial Intelligence in Medicine and Science)
+undergraduate research student in AIMS lab (Laboratory for Artificial Intelligence in Medicine and Science)

 currently learning . . beginner level